Complaints Policy

 3. How do I make a complaint?

-3.1 In the first instance, we would encourage you to contact the person who is working on your case (if applicable) to discuss your concerns, and we will do our best to resolve any issues at this stage.
-If you do not feel able to discuss your concerns with them, please contact the person responsible for the overall supervision of your matter, who will be named in the confirmation of instructions form and/or client care letter we sent you at the beginning of the matter.
+3.1 In the first instance, we would encourage you to contact the person working on your case (if applicable) to discuss your concerns, and we will do our best to resolve any issues at this stage.
+If you do not feel able to discuss your concerns with them, please contact the person responsible for the overall supervision of your matter, who will be named in the confirmation of instructions form and/or client care letter sent to you at the beginning of your matter.

-3.2 If you do not feel able to raise your concerns with either of these people, or you are unsatisfied with their response, please contact the Complaints Partner (and Managing Partner of the firm) Andrew Lowe (or if the complaint concerns Andrew Lowe, please contact Alec Brooks, Partner).
+3.2 If you do not feel able to raise your concerns with either of these people, or you are unsatisfied with their response, please contact our Complaints Partner (and Managing Partner of the firm), Andrew Lowe (or if the complaint concerns Andrew Lowe, please contact Alec Brooks, Partner).

-3.3 You can contact us in writing (by letter, fax or email) or by telephone, as follows:
+3.3 You can contact us in writing (by letter or email) or by telephone, as follows:

 Telephone: 01256 844888